samarkk/spark-python/pyspark_glue_mini_project.md

 write the analzyed, joined data to the target location

 add a file to the source location and verify that the job is invoked through the triggered lambda function and the correct output written to the target bucket

+use a crawler to create a table for the target destination

+verifyin athena that the table has the analuzed data and as you add files the lambda function is triggered, the glue job is executed and the data is augmented as given by the row count in athena